commjoen/commjoen/README.md

 ### Hi there 👋
-### I am Jeroen Willemsen
-#### A jack of all trades (info/cybersecurity, Java, Golang, Javascript, Terraform, etc.)

 Hi, I am Jeroen Willemsen.
+As a typical security jack-of-all-trades I love to work at a lot of thinkgs, but as a parent and full-timne Xebian.
+I only have limited time ;-).
 I love to share knowledge through talks, blogs, projects at github, and trainings.
 Want to reach out?
 Connect to me through Twitter, LinkedIn, (OWASP) Slack, or Keybase.

 ### Some stats